What Tests Are Commonly Used To Diagnose Dementia?

 Help is available for Alzheimer’s disease and other forms of dementia

 If you've been diagnosed with dementia, you may have many questions about your future and want to achieve your goals before further brain degeneration occurs.
-In cases like these, counseling can help you find peace of mind.
+In cases like these, you can find peace of mind through mental health care.
 Counseling can help loved ones and caregivers of those with dementia, too.

 Online therapy can provide many benefits to older adults with dementia or their loved ones and caregivers.
 You don’t have to worry about searching for a local therapist or remaining on a waiting list before talking to someone.
 When you sign up for online therapy, you’re matched with an available therapist who can start helping you right away.
 You can reach out 24/7, and they’ll get back to you as soon as they can.